joinr/lein-marginalia-plus/README.md

 Usage
 =====
+I have no clojars account, for now you need to clone and install locally.

+Clone this repository using git clone.

-Assuming you have leiningen installed, add a dependency to your profile.clj for [lein-marginalia-plus "0.8.0-SNAPSHOT"]
+Assuming you have leiningen installed, from the cloned directory evaluate "lein install"

+Add a dependency to your profile.clj for
+[lein-marginalia-plus "0.8.0-SNAPSHOT"]

 From the command line, a new lein command appears: margeplus